 The advantage of computers getting smaller with the advancement of technology is that they can be integrated into various industries.
 Although there are thousands of implementations, and thousands more in development, engineering, and office-based tasks jump out to us.
 For example, production lines in factories can be automated, and hire employees only for monitoring and maintenance.
 Computers are also present in all modern cars, boats, airplanes, as well as banks, ATMs, lights, traffic, and even medicine – such as administering medicine, tracking levels of blood sugar, and monitoring patients.

 With advantages, there are disadvantages as well.
-These are the most common disadvantages of a computer or using a computer.
+Computer usage can result in bad things if used incorrectly or for the wrong purpose.
+These are the disadvantages of using a computer.

 We’ll start with the most obvious disadvantage of technology – it is expensive.
 Although the cost goes down with time, the products you’re buying depreciate as well.
 They become either outdated or obsolete, which means you always have to buy new and updated products.